rohan-deshpande/trux/docs/usage/graphql.md

 ## GET and POST only

-Since GraphQL only supports `GET` and `POST` requests, some of the Trux methods for interacting with remote data won't really work as intended.
+Since GraphQL server only supports `GET` and `POST` requests, some of the Trux methods for interacting with remote data won't really work as intended.

 For requesting model and collection data, you will still be able to use the `fetch` method, simply pass your prepared `query` as an argument.